kjunn2000/inventory-management-system/README.md

 ## Assumptions

-1. **Name Uniqueness:** The assumption is made that the "Name" attribute is unique across all categories.
+1. **Name Uniqueness:** The assumption is made that the "Name" attribute in Item is unique across all categories.
 Users are expected not to enter a name that already exists in another category.

 ## System Constraints

 1. **Name Length Constraint:** The "Name" attribute is constrained to a maximum length of 255 characters.
 2. **Category Length Constraint:** The "Category" attribute is constrained to a maximum length of 50 characters.
-3. **Price Length Constraint:** The "Price" attribute is constrained to a maximum length of 20 characters.
+3. **Price Length Constraint:** The "Price" attribute is constrained to a maximum length of 20 characters including decimal places.

 ## Project Setup Guide